 drop names but to help explain what an incredible time it was.
 These were pretty

-much unknown acts at that time and we were given a unique oportunity to meet
+much unknown acts at that time and we were given a unique opportunity to meet

-bands that would be tremendously influencial on popular music and history before
+bands that would be tremendously influential on popular music and history before

 they got big heads and wallets.
 For instance , When we opened for the Police ,